Air Handling Systems

 What Are Air Handling Systems?

 Air handling systems are used to condition and circulate air as a part of a larger HVAC system, which stands for heating, ventilating, and air-conditioning.
-Needless to say, air handling systems are essential especially when it comes to food safety in commercial kitchens, restaurants, and food-service establishments.
-In fact, the United States Food and Drug Administration believes that because airborne contamination is strongly suspected as the cause of potentially harmful pathogens, a comprehensive assessment of the air supply in restaurants and food-service establishments should be conducted, specifically in both processing and ventilation air.
+Needless to say, air handling systems are essential when it comes to food safety in commercial kitchens, restaurants, and food-service establishments.
+In fact, the United States Food and Drug Administration believes that because airborne contamination is strongly suspected to transmit potentially harmful pathogens, a comprehensive assessment of the air supply in restaurants and food-service establishments should be conducted in both processing and ventilation air.

 How Air Handling Units Work and their Components